-The research around CPR and post arrest recovery focuses on positive outcomes beyond survival.
-A number of recent studies look at the possibility that ketamine might have a "neuroprotective" effect in cases of TBI, ischemic stroke or the ischemia/reperfusion assault on the brain.
-There are not a lot of clinical trials in this area as Ornowska, et al. (2022) note in their "scoping review" of 181 studies.
-The authors note that "PCABI (post CA brain injury) is the primary cause of death in 68% of out-of-hospital CA patients, regardless of the etiology of the arrest."
+The research around CPR and PCA recovery focuses on positive outcomes beyond survival.
+Several recent studies look at the possibility that ketamine might have a "neuroprotective" effect in cases of TBI, ischemic stroke, or the ischemia/reperfusion assault on the brain.
+The term neuroprotection covers the strategies aimed at protecting the nervous system-particularly neurons-from injury or degeneration caused by conditions such as ischemia, trauma, or neurodegenerative diseases.
+There are not a lot of clinical trials in this area as Ornowska et al. (2022) detail in their "scoping review" of 181 studies.
+The authors further show that "PCABI (post-CA brain injury) is the primary cause of death in 68% of out-of-hospital CA patients, regardless of the etiology of the arrest."

-The mechanism of injury is 2 fold.
+The mechanism of injury is twofold.
 The "first hit" is the initial hypoxia from the CA which causes ischemia.
 The cerebrum requires around 20% of cardiac output and is quickly damaged during CA. An "excitotoxic cascade" begins quickly during cerebral ischemia, sodium/potassium pumps fail and the cells get flooded with calcium.

 The "second hit" comes with reperfusion.
-"Increase in intra- cellular calcium levels during the primary ischemic event results in glutamate exocytosis onto the post-synaptic cell and subsequent upregulated expression of calcium-permeable NMDA receptors."
-(Ornowska, et al. 2022) The incoming oxygen cannot be properly used and ROS are formed.
+"Increase in intracellular calcium levels during the primary ischemic event results in glutamate exocytosis onto the post-synaptic cell and subsequent upregulated expression of calcium-permeable NMDA receptors."
+Ornowska et al. (2022) The incoming oxygen cannot be properly used and reactive oxygen species (ROS) are formed.
 At the same time the general immune system response post CA causes cerebral edema and vasoconstriction.
 It is a stagnant mess and cell apoptosis cascades spread the damage.

-Electrical conduction is affected, not only with seizures but also Cortical spreading depolarization (CSD).
+Electrical conduction is affected, not only by seizures but also by Cortical spreading depolarization (CSD).
 CSD is a spreading loss of "ion homeostasis, altered vascular response, change in synaptic architecture, and subsequent depression in electrical activity following an inciting neurological injury."
-(Kramer, et al., 2016)
+Kramer et al., (2016)

-The consequences for post CA recovery are severe.
+The consequences for recovery are severe.
 "PCABI results in apoptosis of neurons, particularly in the highly metabolically active hippocampal and neocortical areas."
 Results of this damage include "impairments in memory, executive functioning, and visual-motor skills" as well as "psychiatric comorbidities including depression, anxiety, and post-traumatic stress disorder."
-(Ornowska, et al. 2022)
+Ornowska et al. (2022)

 As an NMDA antagonist, ketamine can ameliorate the damage caused by excitotoxicity.
-Ketamine blocks the glutamate-containing vesicles ability to bind to the presynaptic membrane.
+Ketamine blocks the glutamate-containing vesicles' ability to bind to the presynaptic membrane.
 "By preventing glutamate exocytosis and blocking calcium entry into the post-synaptic cell, intracellular calcium buildup may be diminished.
 If ketamine is administered following CA upon hospital admission for sedation, it may be effective in inhibiting the above-mentioned apoptotic cascades, thus resulting in improved neurologic outcomes."
-(Ornowska, et al. 2022)
+Ornowska et al. (2022)

-Research in the related areas of TBI and circulation arrest for cardiac surgery show a similar effect.
-Giuliano, et al., (2023) studied the effect of predosing canine subjects with ketamine before the procedure (hypothermic circulatory arrest (HCA)).
-"In ketamine-treated animals (n = 5), a total of 2.85 mg//kg of ketamine was administered IV half (1.425 mg/kg) of this dose was administered IV prior to initiation of cardiopulmonary bypass (CPB), and the other half was administered on re-initiation of CPB following HCA" The randomized control group was given normal saline.
+Research in the related areas of TBI and circulatory arrest for cardiac surgery finds a similar effect.
+Giuliano et al., (2023) studied the effect of pre-dosing canine subjects with ketamine before the procedure (hypothermic circulatory arrest (HCA)).
+"In ketamine-treated animals (n = 5), a total of 2.85 mg/kg of ketamine was administered IV half (1.425 mg/kg) of this dose was administered IV prior to initiation of cardiopulmonary bypass (CPB), and the other half was administered on re-initiation of CPB following HCA" The randomized control group was given normal saline.

 The timing of the 2 doses was meant to cover the "2 hits" - both the initial ischemic injury and the reperfusion one.
-The researchers noted that "In our canine model of hypothermic circulatory arrest, treatment with ketamine led to significantly decreased neurobehavioral deficit scores (ie, less deficits) and reduced levels of CSF pNF-H, a marker of axonal and dendritic injury, and NSE, a marker of neuronal damage" additionally there were no "hemodynamic disturbances".
+The researchers discovered that "In our canine model of hypothermic circulatory arrest, treatment with ketamine led to significantly decreased neurobehavioral deficit scores (ie, fewer deficits) and reduced levels of CSF pNF-H, a marker of axonal and dendritic injury, and NSE, a marker of neuronal damage" additionally there were no "hemodynamic disturbances".